guenthertom/stata-crashcourse/units/unit08_model_estimation/README.md

 # Unit 8 – Model estimation

-In our first unit, we introduce the Stata interface and demonstrate how to run your very first commands.
-You'll see how Stata combines the flexibility of spreadsheet tools with the power of reproducible syntax-based workflows.
+This unit introduces Stata’s core commands for estimating statistical models, focusing on linear regression with Ordinary Least Squares (OLS).
+It also covers model tuning, result interpretation, postestimation tools, and extensions to nonlinear and panel data models.

 ## 📄 Slides

-Read the [slides for this unit](slides08.pdf) before watching the video.
+Read the [slides for this unit](unit08_slides.pdf) before watching the video.

-<br><br>

 ## ▶️ Video

 👉 Click the image to open the video on YouTube.
 Right-click to open the video in a new tab.

 [![Watch the video](https://img.youtube.com/vi/cbAEUV9TMmY/0.jpg)](https://www.youtube.com/watch?v=cbAEUV9TMmY)

-<br><br>

 ## 🧪 Exercises: Apply What You’ve Learned